zyedidia/knit/README.md

   to run your build from anywhere in your project.
 * Knit supports parallel builds and uses all cores by default.
 * Cross-platform support, including Windows.
-    * If you don't have a shell installed (Knit looks for a POSIX shell), Knit will use an internal command parser and execute commands directly.
-      However, shell features like redirection won't work.
-In the future, Knit may provide a default-enabled custom internal shell for cross-platform compability.
+    * Knit uses a shell to execute commands.
+By default, Knit searches for `sh` on your system and uses that.
+If it cannot find `sh`, it uses an internal (cross-platform) shell.

 # Example Knitfile